Jamie3213/heart_disease_classification/README.md

     [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4468223/) for
     reference to the types of chest pain measured in this data set;

-  - There is almost no difference in the blood sugar levels of patients with and without heart disease;
+  - There is almost no difference in the threshold blood sugar levels of patients with and without heart disease;

   - The proportion of patients with normal ECG results decreases and the proportion with abnormal ECG results increases between patients